 The Amsterdam Light Festival takes place on both water and land.
 This year for the first time there will be exhibits at the Marineterrein from December 14 2017 until January 7 2018.

 The Amsterdam Light Festival Boat Route

-Some of the amazing artworks look best from the water.
+You can see the Light Festival sculptures from the canalside but some of the amazing artworks look best from the water.
 If you or your friends are lucky enough to have a canal boat, bundle up and head out once it gets dark.
 Otherwise you can book a cruise with one of the participating boat companies.
-You’ll find a list on the Amsterdam Light Festival website.
+Here are a few Light Festival canal tours we’ve found.

-We did a Water Colors boat tour and really enjoyed seeing the lights on the water.
-Be sure to bundle up with your scarf, hat and gloves as it gets chilly on the canals.
+We did a Water Colors boat tour last year and really enjoyed seeing the lights on the water.
+Be sure to bundle up with your scarf, hat and gloves as it gets chilly on the canals especially if you sit outside – which I like to do.
 Some of our favorite works this year include: